Delta Expose

 - Trigger mode, with adjustable threshold, allows the inspection of compressor gain reduction curves

-- Works with any test signal, of any kind, at any frequency, at any sample rate, with any plugin or hardware device, even using music as the test signal
+- Works with any test signal, of any kind, at any frequency, at any sample rate, with any plugin

 - Highly accurate time markers in milliseconds, instantly updated with a fully resizable plugin window